awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

 ## 7\.
 Port your SQL code<a name="Aurora.PoC.SQL"></a>

  Trying out SQL and associated applications requires different levels of effort depending on different cases\.
 In particular, the level of effort depends on whether you move from a MySQL\-compatible or PostgreSQL\-compatible system or another kind\.
-+  If you're moving from RDS MySQL or PostgreSQL, the SQL changes are small enough that you can try the original SQL code with Aurora and manually incorporate needed changes\.
++  If you're moving from RDS for MySQL or RDS for PostgreSQL, the SQL changes are small enough that you can try the original SQL code with Aurora and manually incorporate needed changes\.
 +  Similarly, if you move from an on\-premises database compatible with MySQL or PostgreSQL, you can try the original SQL code and manually incorporate changes\.
 +  If you're coming from a different commercial database, the required SQL changes are more extensive\.
 In this case, consider using the AWS SCT\.